It feels good to own a startup. But building it, getting customers, making profit, making it a recognised brand, etc. is not always easy.

 Early startup founders always seem to forget to ask this question and that is mostly because there is a common misconception about marketing and press.
 Press is different from marketing.
 Marketing is advertising your brand to get customers, it helps you build traction.
 Press, on the other hand, may not necessarily get you customers but it highlights your previous successes and achievements, number of customers, level of revenue achieved, that is, traction, to build your reputation.
 You need marketing in the early stage because you need traction which you can use to get press.

-If you answer ‘yes’ to any of the following questions, you need press:
+If you answer ‘yes’ to any of the following questions, you are probably ready for press:

-- Have been running for at least 6 months?
+- Have you been operational for at least 3 to 6 months?

 - Do you already have some reputation?

 - Have you previously run a successful or prominent startup?

 - Is there something truly interesting about you, like an innovative, unique business model, or a ridiculously valued pre-seed round?